Skip to content

 }

-The derivatives/seg/prov/provenance.tsv gives a description of the prov-seg.
+The derivatives/seg-brain/prov/provenance.tsv gives a description of the prov-seg entity.

-The descriptions.tsv gives descriptions of the desc entities used both for provenance files and datafiles.
+The descriptions.tsv gives descriptions of the desc- entities used for datafiles.